 After Christmas, I shall be adding another challenge to support the children’s learning further.

-Our RE topic for the next four weeks is based around the theme of Being Sorry.
+Our RE topic for the next four weeks is based around the theme of Families.

 Prayer and reflection:

 I have chosen the way of faithfulness; I set your ordinances before me.
 I cling to your decrees, O Lord; let me not be put to shame.
 I run the way of your commandments, for you enlarge my understanding.
-Teach me, O Lord, the way of your statutes, and I will observe it to the end.
-Give me understanding that I may keep your law and observe it with my whole heart.
+Father, creator of all,you ‘ordered the earth’ to bring forth life and crowned its goodness bycreating family life.
+Teach us the beauty of human love, show us the value of family lifeand help us to live in peace with everyone.
 Amen.
-(Psalm 119: 30-34)

 What an exciting start to Year 1 we have had.
 It is wonderful to have the whole class back together with such enthusiasm for what the year brings.
 The class have settled in very well and it’s lovely how positive they enter the classroom with readiness to learn.
 With the developing outdoor area, we are making the most of the weather taking learning outside for some lessons.